raspberrypilearning/welcome-to-antarctica/en/step_3.md

 --- task ---

+Create a new variable inside the `:root` selector, called `--body-font` and set the new Orbitron font.

+--- code ---
+---
+language: css
+filename: default.css
+line_numbers: true
+line_number_start: 4
+line_highlights: 8
+---

+:root {

+  --body-background: #ece8ef;
+  --body-text-colour: #000500;
+  --body-font: "Orbitron", sans-serif;

+--- /code ---

+--- /task ---

+--- task ---

-Add the `font-family` property inside the body selector and set it to the new `Orbitron` font you have imported.
+Add the `font-family` property inside the body selector and set it to the new `--body-font` variable you just created.

 --- code ---
 ---